-Australian writer/director Mark Savage (Painkiller) has a has a history in the genre that dates back back to 1986’s Marauders all though he didn’t really hit his stride until Sensitive New Age Killers in 2000.
+Australian writer/director Mark Savage (Painkiller, Bring Him Back Dead) has a history in the genre that dates back to 1986’s Marauders although he didn’t really hit his stride until Sensitive New Age Killers in 2000.
 Despite his output he hasn’t made much of a name outside of his homeland.
 Purgatory Road may be the film to change that.

 Vincent and Michael’s father was a writer of porn with titles like “Pigtailed Pervert”.
 He also apparently didn’t like banks and kept all his money in his desk.
 So the robbery that young Vincent witnesses leaves the family destitute.
 So destitute that daddy kills Mommy and puts the gun to his own head just as the two boys walk into his office.